I'm a recording and mixing engineer specializing in bringing your unique vision to life.

 Q: What are you working on at the moment?

 A: I'm always working on mixing projects.
-In addition I've recently started to help develop a couple artists with my production partner and it's so rewarding watch them grow!
+In addition I've recently started to help develop a couple artists with my production partners and it's so rewarding watch them grow!

 Q: Analog or digital and why?